AllGloryToTheHypnotoad/netscan2/README.rst

 1. Find hosts that are on the LAN passively
 2. Uses an arp-ping to actively identify hosts
 3. Scan each host to determine open ports and services
-4. Store record of hosts in YAML file
+4. Store record of hosts in JSON file, html webpage, or prints to screen
-5. Creates a webpage for the server to display

 **Note:** Since IP addresses change, the hosts are finger printed via their MAC address.

+**Note:** On linux it uses avahi to get hostnames, but doesn't work on OSX

 Alternatives
 --------------